 Inside The Personal Outcome Measures®

-Through the Personal Outcome Measures®, people receiving services share what really matters to them, including their hopes, dreams, and aspirations.
-Organizations can then use that information to better focus their services and improve the quality of people’s lives.
+Through the Personal Outcome Measures®, people receiving services share what really matters to them, including their hopes and aspirations.
+Organizations can then use that information to evaluate the quality of their services, become more responsive, and improve the quality of people’s lives.

 What Are The Personal Outcome Measures®?